MaxVelich/d23-mas-hysteria/README.md

 pip install -r requirements.txt
 ```

-To start a normal (single) simulation, first select the configuration you want in `server.py` (the free space one is the default) and then run
+To start a normal (single) simulation, first select the configuration you want in `server.py` (the empty room one is the default) and then run
 ```
 mesa runserver
 ```